Freshly pulled espresso shots have a thick crema layer and aromatic flavor. But that irresistible essence fades fast as

 The answer to this question is subjective.
 Some people notice the change in taste in five minutes, while some people can’t sense the taste even after one hour.
 It depends on how sensitive are your taste buds.

 I experimented to see how the taste of Espresso changes over time.
 For the sake of the experiment, I brewed 6 different shots of Espresso.

 I drank the shot, which I brewed at the last within 10 to 15 seconds of brewing.
-This shot has a very satisfying aroma, but it was too hot that I could not distinguish among flavor profiles fully.
+This shot has a very satisfying aroma, but it was so hot that I could not fully distinguish among flavor profiles.

 I drank the next shot after three minutes of brewing, it was at perfect drinking temperature and much more flavorful, and I loved that.

-I drank the next shots by giving the gap of 30 minutes among them.
+I drank the next shots by giving a gap of 30 minutes among them.
 I noticed that the flavor of Espresso gets bitter over time, and the aroma also diminishes with time.

-The shot I had at the last was too bitter that I managed to take only one small sip from it.
+The shot I had at the last was too bitter and I completely hated it.

-There is no exact timeline to define how long does Espresso stays fresh.
+There is no exact timeline to define how long Espresso stays fresh.
 As the shots of Espresso never expire, it’s completely fine to drink it even after one day.

 But the taste and the texture of Espresso change significantly over time.
 It gets more and more bitter over time.
 And the thick layer of Crema you notice over the freshly brewed shot of Espresso also gets mixed in the Espresso.

-Why the taste of Espresso changes over time?
+Why does the taste of Espresso change over time?

-You might be wondering why the taste of Espresso gets more and more bitter over time.
+You might be wondering why Espresso tastes more and more bitter over time.
 The simple answer is oxidation!